 This gave us 2 ‘cool’ colours.
 But, we knew on certain parts of the site, we’d want something warmer.
 A colour which was more action-oriented.
 Something more attention-grabbing.

-We didn’t want to stray too far away from the premium feel of Japanese Violet, but something with a bit more vibrancy and impact.
+We didn’t want to stray too far from the premium feel of Japanese Violet, but wanted something with more vibrancy and impact.

 Ruby Red (#A31621) felt like a good choice.
 Ruby makes us think of ‘port’, so again with the red wine connection.
 It also makes us think of the song “Ruby Tuesday” by the Rolling Stones, and “Ruby” by the Kaiser Chiefs.
 And once we’d thought of those songs, we couldn’t get either out of our head for days afterwards.